PatrickChristoph/airbnb_insights_australia/docs/index.md

 As far as I can assess that score, it seems that the model works not that bad and can be used for a rough prediction.
-But as I said before, there are surely better ways to build a rating model.
+But as I said before, there are surely more advanced ways to build a rating model.
 Moreover we have to consider that there is plenty of more data (e.g. visits, time-on-site, conversion rate, user rating behavior etc.) that is not publicly available.
 So if we would have access to internal data of Airbnb, it would possibly improve the precision of the model.

 If you are interested in the data and code I used, feel free to explore my